Updated: August 19, 2026

 Exact values vary depending on whether you look at “race alone” or “race in combination”, but a simplified picture looks like this:

-• American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, and people of two or more races: smaller in percentage terms but highly significant in particular regions and communities.
+- American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, and people of two or more races: smaller in percentage terms, but especially prominent in certain regions and communities.

 Increasing diversity